jzr1991/react-apollo-mobx/README.md

 ### Overview
 This app is a very basic React app that demonstrates the interplay of React, Mobx and Apollo Client.

+### Server dependecy
-This has dependency on graphql-server project.
+This app has a dependency on graphql-server project.
 Server app should be up and running to access graphql features

-## Getting Started
+### Getting Started

 In the project directory, you can run: